simovilab/slides-infotp/slides_en.md

 <div class="flex items-center justify-start h-full">
 <div class="text-left">
-<p>In Costa Rica, the lack of public transportation information is evident, and it is an important factor that affects the choice of service as a mobility alternative and the perception of user satisfaction.</p>
+<p>In Costa Rica, the lack of public transportation information is evident, and it is an important factor that affects the choice of this service as a mobility alternative and the perception of the users' satisfaction.</p>

 <p><strong>InfoTP</strong> is the result of research in technologies and standards applied to public transportation, systems engineering design, and service design, presented as a practical guide to design and implementation for decision makers.</p>